Welcome

 Music is the Metaphor

-So, for the purpose of instruction, a question is in order.
+And so, for the purpose of instruction, a question is in order.

 Do you want to write this...
 (Note: This is your first assignment.
 I want you to listen to Tchaikovsky's Piano Concerto No. 1.
 Pay close attention to the first three minutes of the concerto as I will reference the opening measures of the music within the course materials.
 Remember...there are no accidents in crime, writing, or teaching.
 There is a reason I chose this concerto and this particular recording of the concerto.
 It is only about 35 minutes long... and it is amazing.
 So listen and enjoy.
 If you are pressed for time, then at least listen to the first three minutes.)